Best Of17 min read

 What's the best free CRM for freelancers in 2026?

 HubSpot — it's not particularly close.
 You get unlimited contacts, a pipeline view, email tracking, and meeting scheduling at zero cost.
-Zoho CRM's free plan (up to 3 users) and Streak's free plan are also worth considering depending on your workflow, but HubSpot's free tier is the most complete out of the box.
+Zoho CRM's free plan (up to 3 users) and Streak's free plan are also worth considering depending on your workflow, but HubSpot's free tier is the most complete right out of the box.

 Is HubSpot too complicated for a solo freelancer?